 - 11am to 6pm (Sunday)

-A standard day ticket costs €12 at the door, with a small discount if you buy in advance from the Blickfang website.
+A standard day ticket cost €12 at the door in 2019, with a small discount if you bought in advance from the Blickfang website.

 How to get to Blickfang